 Trim the Brussels sprouts.
 Remove the end of the hard stalk, and any bruised outer leaves.
 Give them a good wash as there is often dirt between the outer leaves (image 1).

 Cut the Brussels sprouts.
 Slice lengthways or even in thirds or quarters if they are on the larger side (image 2).

-Boil the sprouts.
-Tip into a pot and bring the water to a boil.
-Reduce the heat and simmer on a low heat for 8 minutes (image 3).
+Steam or boil the sprouts.
+If steaming, do so in a steaming basket in a pot or a steamer.
+If boiling as a cooking method, tip into a pot and bring the water to a boil.
+Reduce the heat and simmer on a low heat for 6-7 minutes (image 3).
 Drain in a colander.

 Prepare the pesto.
 If you are making your own pesto (see above for options!), then make this now (or while the sprouts are in the oven at the next step) (image 4).

 Roast the Brussels sprouts.
 Place in an even layer on a baking tray lined with parchment paper.
 Drizzle with a little olive oil and sprinkle with salt and black pepper (image 5).

 Stir through the pesto.
 Spoon the sprouts into your serving bowl and stir through the pesto (image 6).
 Serve immediately and enjoy!

 - Slice the Brussels sprouts lengthways, or into thirds or quarters if they are larger in size.
 Alternatively, if they are very small you can leave them as they are.